-North Carolina’s current program of public school student testing needs critical changes to prioritize the seemingly forgotten purpose of assessment- to give each child the right tools for learning.
+North Carolina’s current program of student testing in public schools needs to prioritize the seemingly forgotten purpose of assessment – to give each child the right tools for learning.

 MEANINGFUL vs. MEANINGLESS TESTING

 Schools have long tested children to identify academic challenges, allowing appropriate interventions to be put in place.